C2SM/git-course/advanced/Exercise_1_examining-history.md

 git difftool -t vimdiff HEAD~10 HEAD~5
 ```

 It steps through the changed files one at a time.
-Use `:qa` to leave each file, or `:cq` to quit
+Use `:qa` to leave each file, or `Ctrl-C` to quit
 the whole session.
 If Vim is unfamiliar, see [Basic Unix and Vim Commands](../Unix_Commands.md).

 **In the web interface**, add `/compare` to any GitHub repository URL: